-Revenue from sale of goods and provision of services is recognised when the Group satisfies a performance obligation by transferring a promised good or service to the customer, which is when the customer obtains control of the good or service.
+Revenue from sale of goods and provision of services is recognised when the Group satisfies a performance obligation by transferring promised goods or services to the customer, which is when the customer obtains control of the goods or service.
 A performance obligation may be satisfied over time or at a point in time.
 The amount of revenue recognised is the amount allocated to the satisfied performance obligation.

-The Group also recognises revenue from rental of materials and equipment under operating leases which are recognised on a straightline basis over the term of the relevant lease unless another systematic basis is more representative of the time pattern in which use benefit derived from the leased asset is diminished.
+The Group also recognises revenue from rental of materials and equipment under operating leases which is recognised on a straight-line basis over the term of the relevant lease unless another systematic basis is more representative of the time pattern in which the use derived from the leased asset is diminished.